 We use security automation capabilities that automatically detect and respond to threats targeting our apps.

 All of our services run in the cloud.
-We don't host or run our own routers, load balancers, DNS servers, or physical servers.
-Our service is built on Amazon Web Services.
-They provide strong security measures to protect our infrastructure and are compliant with most certifications.
+We don't host or operate our routers, load balancers, DNS servers, or physical servers.
+Our service is based on Amazon Web Services.
+They provide strong security measures to protect our infrastructure and comply with most certifications.
 You can read more about their practices here.

 Our network security architecture consists of multiple security zones.
-We monitor and protect our network, to make sure no unauthorized access is performed using:
+We monitor and protect our network to ensure that unauthorized access does not occur using:

-A firewall that monitors and controls incoming and outgoing network traffic.
+A firewall that monitors and controls inbound and outbound network traffic.

 IP address filtering.